 The National Curriculum Core subjects are:

-In Foundation Stage, our children learn Phonics and early reading skills through the SfA programme.
+In Foundation Stage, our children learn Phonics and early reading skills.
 Children in years 1-6 have a 90 minute English lesson each day that allows for extensive practice of reading and thinking skills, as well as providing time for effective writing.

 Mathematical skills are considered vital to enable a person to function effectively in society.
 We aim to develop children's abilities to think analytically, solve problems and apply mathematics accurately and effectively in the real world.
 Competence and confidence in Mathematics are viewed as basic entitlements for the children of this school.
 Much time and energy are spent in helping this to be achieved.
 In so doing we hope to impart a feeling of enjoyment in the subject, a pleasure in the recognition of patterns and the resolution of problems.

 Mathematics is treated where possible as a practical subject where we aim to encourage a lively sense of interest using everyday examples to do with number, measurement and shape.
 Children are expected to learn tables in what we hope is an interesting way.

 Science is taught throughout the school.
 Our aim is to develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry and physics.
 To develop understanding of the nature, processes and methods of science through different types of science enquiries that help them to answer scientific questions about the world around them.
 To ensure our children are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.

 Science for primary school children means exploration of their surroundings, simple investigation into their findings by making comparisons and observations and the testing of ideas.
 Children will have the opportunity to experiment, explore via the senses, collect, observe, discuss and solve simple problems.
 Through these activities, the children are allowed to ask questions about themselves and their world.